bharatsesham/low-level-design-primer/README.md

 ```

-10. **Topological Sort** - Topological Sort is an algorithm used to linearize a directed acyclic graph (DAG) into a linear order of its vertices, such that for every directed edge (u, v), vertex u comes before vertex v in the linear order.
+**10. Topological Sort** - Topological Sort is an algorithm used to linearize a directed acyclic graph (DAG) into a linear order of its vertices, such that for every directed edge (u, v), vertex u comes before vertex v in the linear order.
 In other words, it sorts the vertices of a graph such that all directed edges go from earlier vertices to later vertices in the linear order.
 Topological sort is commonly used to find a valid ordering of tasks, such as in scheduling problems, where some tasks must be completed before others can be started.

 There are several algorithms for performing a topological sort, but one of the most common is the depth-first search (DFS) based algorithm.
-The idea behind this algorithm is to visit all vertices in a graph, keeping track of which vertices have been visited, and to add a visited vertex to the linear order after all its outgoing edges have been processed.
+The idea behind this algorithm is to visit all vertices in a graph, track which vertices have been visited, and add a visited vertex to the linear order after all its outgoing edges have been processed.

 Pseudo code for a topological sort algorithm on a graph: